Epic Mickey: Setting

 The game is set in the Wasteland, a pen-and-paper stylized world, created in the game's narrative by the sorcerer Yen Sid, as a place for "forgotten things", namely disused or obscure Disney characters and attractions.
 It is physically inspired by Disneyland and appears as an intricate model in Yen Sid's workshop.
 However, Mickey Mouse inadvertently causes mass damage to the model, ravaging Wasteland.
-The world is now tormented by the Blot, a monstrous entity loosely based on the Phantom Blot, an antagonist to Mickey in the comic strips created by Floyd Gottfredson, as well as the Mad Doctor, who chose to betray Oswald and join the Blot's side in his thirst for power.
+The world is now tormented by the Shadow Blot, a monstrous entity loosely based on the Phantom Blot, an antagonist to Mickey in the comic strips created by Floyd Gottfredson, as well as the Mad Doctor, who chose to betray Oswald and join the Blot's side in his thirst for power.

 Wasteland is split into several locations based on various areas from Disneyland and other Disney theme parks.
 Dark Beauty Castle, located at the center of Wasteland, is based on the Disneyland Paris version of Sleeping Beauty Castle.
 Mean Street is based on Main Street, U.S.A., where Horace Horsecollar and Pete live, though other incarnations of the latter appear throughout the game.
 The Gremlin Village is inspired by Fantasyland, based primarily around It's A Small World.
 The attraction's iconic clock tower serves as the game's first boss encounter.
 Mickeyjunk Mountain is based on the Matterhorn Bobsleds and is covered in discarded Mickey Mouse toys and merchandise.
-It also contains an abandoned Beetleworx factory that Mickey must pass through on his way to Oswald.
+It additionally contains an abandoned Beetleworx factory that Mickey must pass through on his way to Oswald.
 Other locations include Bog Easy, based on New Orleans Square, which is home to the Lonesome Manor, based on The Haunted Mansion, Ventureland, based on Adventureland, Tomorrow City, based on Tomorrowland, and OsTown, based on Mickey's Toontown, where Clarabelle Cow lives.

-The game also features animatronic versions of characters, three of which are counterparts of Daisy Duck, Donald Duck and Goofy.
+The game also features animatronic duplications of characters, three of which are counterparts of Daisy Duck, Donald Duck and Goofy.